Vexatos/TinkersGregworks/README.md

 The mod adds tool parts for every GregTech material that is valid as a GregTech tool.
 That means, if you can make a GregTech tool out of a material, you can also make TConstruct tool parts out of it (provided you have TGregworks installed).

 All tool parts are made in a GregTech Extruder instead of the Part Builder.
+Alternatively, they can be made in a Fluid Solidifier if the corresponding config option is enabled.

 You can extrude any ingot into two shards (which work the same as TConstruct shards/chunks) and use those instead of ingots for extruding (which may save you half an ingot's worth of material).